github/codeql/javascript/documentation/library-customization.rst

 Type inference
 ~~~~~~~~~~~~~~

 You can override ``AnalyzedNode::getAValue`` to customize the type inference.
-Note that the type inference is expected to be sound, that is (as far as practical) the abstract values inferred for a data-flow nodes should cover all possible concrete values this node may take on at runtime.
+Note that the type
+inference is expected to be sound, that is (as far as practical) the abstract values inferred for a
+data-flow nodes should cover all possible concrete values this node may take on at runtime.

-You can also extend the set of abstract values in one of two ways:
+You can also extend the set of abstract values: to add individual abstract values that are

-1. To add individual abstract values that are independent of the program being analyzed, define a
+independent of the program being analyzed, define a subclass of ``CustomAbstractValueTag``
-   subclass of ``CustomAbstractValueTag`` describing the new abstract value.
-There will then be a
+describing the new abstract value.
+There will then be a corresponding value of class
-   corresponding value of class ``CustomAbstractValue`` that you can use in overriding
-   definitions of the ``getAValue`` predicate.
+``CustomAbstractValue`` that you can use in overriding definitions of the ``getAValue`` predicate.
-2. To add abstract values that are induced by a program element, define a subclass of
-   ``CustomAbstractValueDefinition``, and use its corresponding
-   ``CustomAbstractValueFromDefinition``.

 Call graph
 ~~~~~~~~~~

 You can override ``DataFlow::InvokeNode::getACallee(int)`` to customize the call graph.
 Note that overriding the zero-argument version ``getACallee()`` is not enough since higher layers use the one-argument version.

 Type tracking
 ~~~~~~~~~~~~~